hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 ### Add `imagePullSecrets` to Service Accounts
-You can run the following command to modify the default service account to use `imagePullSecret`:
+You can run the following command to modify the default service account to use `imagePullSecrets`:

 ```